Adeel Ahmed

-Adeel Ahmed (born November 25, 1983) is a retired Pakistani footballer who last played for Khan Research Laboratories.

-He won national cup twice with Pakistan Telecommunication in 2003 and 2005.
+Adeel Ahmed (born 25 November 1983) is a former Pakistani footballer who played as a midfielder.
+He won national cup twice with PTCL, in 2003 and 2005.
 He was the Pakistan Premier League's Player of the Year in 2005–06 and 2006–07.

-He made his international debut in 2001 against Lebanon during 2002 FIFA World Cup qualifiers and has played 19 matches and scored one goal.
+He made his international debut in 2001 against Lebanon during the 2002 FIFA World Cup qualifiers, playing 21 matches and scoring one goal for the national side.
+He also won the 2004 and 2006 South Asian Games with the Pakistan under-23 national team.

 Early life

 Ahmed was born in Nowshera, North-West Frontier Province (now Khyber Pakhtunkhwa) to Zulfiqar Ahmed.
-He is youngest and seventh child in the family, his idol while growing up was Qazi Ashfaq of Allied Bank, who is also from Ahmed's hometown.
-Ahmed started playing football from his school days, joining his youth team Nowshera Youth in 1999.
+He is youngest of seven siblings.
+His idol growing up was Qazi Ashfaq, the Allied Bank forward, who also captained the national football team.
+Ahmed started playing football in his school days, joining his youth team Nowshera Youth in 1999.